lsst-uk/lasair4/docs/source/core_functions/rest-api.md

 c = L.objects(objectIds)
 print(c)
 ```
-and the return is something like:
+and the return something like this:
 ```
 status= 200
 [